 With a program ranging from lectures over seminars to school workshops, the Atlantic Academy is dedicated to the mediation of various transatlantic topics.
 These include fields of culture, business and politics.
 This is also accomplished through an exchange of opinions with our American friends through seminars for American and German students held in cooperation with the VDAC every February.
 Events on various transatlantic topics include a party on the day of the presidential and congressional elections in November of 2016, and exhibitions of paintings and drawings by students of American schools in and around the Kaiserslautern area.
 All events offer great opportunities to meet and engage with Americans.

 Hence, the Atlantic Academy strongly values encounters.
 An important building block for bringing together Germans and Americans is closer contact in cities and municipalities.
 Rhineland-Palatinate is the federal state with the largest American presence.
 In fact, in many municipalities the percentage of Americans in the total population reaches more than 20 percent.
 This represents a huge social and economic potential as well as a challenge.
-In 2016, the Atlantic Academy is launching the “Welcome to Rheinland–Pfalz “ project for the Ministry of the Interior and Sport.
+Since 2016, the Atlantic Academy is developing the “Welcome to Rheinland–Pfalz “ program for the Ministry of the Interior and Sport.
 This will bring Rheinland-Pfalz municipalities and their American inhabitants more closely together, thus providing an interface for the topics of municipal policy and local government US deployment policy.
-The Atlantic Academy is also expanding its position as a consultative body for the state, municipalities and the community (see advice).
+The Atlantic Academy is also expanding its position as a consultative body for the state, municipalities and the community (see Expertise).

 Another important aspect for the Atlantic Academy is friendships and partnerships.
 A glance at the partnerships of Rhineland-Pfalz cities and municipalities shows that of the 131 cities, only 14 have relations with American cities and municipalities.
 This is an important starting point.
 Partnerships are based on civil society commitment and need more than one institutionalization in the city or municipality.
 Rather than with government institutions, these partnerships and friendships are organized voluntarily by clubs, which carry out the initiatives.
 The Atlantic Academy wants to act as an initiator and main contact for the establishment of such clubs in various cities and municipalities of Rhineland-Palatinate.
 With this, the Atlantic Academy wants to contribute to a much stronger, deeper relationship between Germans and Americans beyond military and economic interests.
 In addition to this, the “Network America” forum in Rhineland-Palatinate has been established.
 In this forum, the Atlantic Academy is also able to provide information on its events.

 Over the past 20 years, the Atlantic Academy has developed into a center for American expertise.
-Through various projects, it contributes significantly to the educational landscape in Rhineland-Palatinate with regards to transatlantic topics, and it is well known and appreciated across international boarders.
+Through various projects, it contributes significantly to the educational landscape in Rheinland-Pfalz with regards to transatlantic topics, and it is well known and appreciated across international borders.
 The cooperation with the TU Kaiserslautern and the German Association for American Studies (DGfA) is just as important as the cooperation with the US General Consulate in Frankfurt am Main, the Pedagogical Institute in Speyer, the Fridtjof-Nansen Academy in Ingelheim, the language school of the German Armed Forces in Idar-Oberstein or the Europe Direct Information Centers in Kaiserslautern and Koblenz.
 The consistent funding provided to the Atlantic Academy by the Bundeszentrale and the Rhineland-Palatinate Landeszentrale for political education demonstrates the high quality of these events.
 In this context, the Atlantic Academy has been a recognized educational institution of the Bundeszentrale für politische Bildung since 2014.

 With its Summer School, conducted in cooperation with the TU Kaiserslautern, the Atlantic Academy has a flagship program that in form and quality is a nationwide novelty.
 Its structural and institutional independence centers on the strength of the education offered by the Atlantic Academy.
 On one hand it has devoted itself to maintaining a high academic level in regard to transatlantic relations.
 On the other hand, it also wants to make this education accessible to a bigger share of the public, be it young adults, schoolteachers, or concerned citizens.
 The Academy has always, and continues to, discuss new topics including the role of music as a soft power in foreign policy, the role and perception of American policy, and employment within rural areas and its future in Germany/Rhineland-Palatinate and America.